mossgreen/blog/_posts/2016-05-12-thinking-in-jQuery.md

 ---
-layout: post
-title: thinking in jQuery
+title: Thinking in jQuery
+tags:
+  - jQuery
+  - Web Development
+toc: true
 ---

->These are my notes while reading some blogs(e.g., http://www.ruanyifeng.com) and the book [jqfundamentals](http://www.jqfundamentals.com/).
-The content will be the following:
+> jQuery is still strong!

 How to select DOM elements
 ---

 the basic design concept of JQ is that it selects an element from DOM and manipulate it directly.

-### 1. the select expression can be CSS selectors:
+### 1. the select expression can be CSS selectors

 ```
 $(document) // to select whole document object